Online Age Verification Service: Children’s Digital Privacy amid COVID-19

 Among all, major legal approaches highlight the need for parental consent and its principles.
 However, these approaches may vary in certain countries.
-Usually, their mandate is that all the digital services providers must obtain verified consent from parents before obtaining information from them.
+Usually, their mandate is that all the digital age verification services providers must obtain verified consent from parents before obtaining information from them.
 In this section, some of those regulatory frameworks are discussed.

 In 1998, the US passed the Children’s Online Privacy Protection Act (COPPA).
 This legislation is dealing with the protection of minors’ privacy online.
-The legislation highlights the need for age verification of children online and parental consent before collecting information about children.
+The legislation highlights the need for age verification service of children online and parental consent before collecting information about children.
 It ensures the parents have control over the information of children under 13 that is been collected by the online websites.

 In South Africa, The Protection of Personal Information Act, 2013 (The POPI Act) is in force that prohibits the processing of children’s personal information.
 Consent is necessary to process, exercise, or even for legal defense purposes.